 https://dsa-observatory.eu/wp-content/uploads/2021/11/content-moderation-justice-scaled.jpg17042560adminhttps://dsa-observatory.eu/wp-content/uploads/2021/04/DSAO-header-logo-300x257.pngadmin2021-11-22 10:35:232022-07-19 16:11:4024 November 2021 – Expert Workshop “Access to Justice and Content Moderation”

 By Britt van den Branden, Sophie Davidse and Eva Smit* This blog is the third and final part.
 See blog 1 here and blog 2 here.
-After analysing the Community Guidelines and Terms of Use (hereafter: CG and ToU) of six platforms in the first blogpost and applying them to case studies in the second […]
+Disclaimer: Dear reader, please note that this commentary was published before the DSA was finalised and is therefore based on an outdated version of the DSA draft proposal.
+The […]

 Digital Services Act (DSA) Observatory Institute for Information Law (IViR, University of Amsterdam) “The Digital Services Act: Implications for Freedom of Expression” Date: 14 October 2021 Time: 16.00 – 17.30 (CEST) Online Seminar (Zoom) Programme 15.50 Get-together (Zoom open) 16.00 Introduction: Prof. Joris van Hoboken (IViR) 16.10 Expert Panel: Dr. Joan Barata […]